What Makes Community Association Accounting Unique?

 We’ve spoken in the past about the differences between industry specific software such as TOPS vs generic ‘off-the-shelf’ software products.
-Today, I wanted to highlight one of the differences that is specific to the accounting functions – how CAM Accounting uniquely differs from standard business accounting.
+Today, I wanted to highlight one of the differences specific to community association accounting functions – how community association (CAM) Accounting uniquely differs from standard business accounting.
 Enjoy!

 The Wrong Accounting Model